willll67/datamodels/Mariadb.md

 This database product is called MariaDB and the website is: https://mariadb.org/.
 It's a open source database.
 And it's a relational model.
 MariaDB can be used in both an embedded and client/server model.
-Java and Python can access it through MariaDB connector.
+Java and Python can access it through downloading a MariaDB connector.